 Learning and listening

-There are hundreds, if not thousands, of books, toys, movies, podcasts, and music to help start these conversations.
+There are numerous books, toys, movies, podcasts, and music to help start these conversations.
 Anti-racist educator and mom Britt Hawthorne asks parents to help kids look at books’ authors, their backgrounds, and how they present black, indigenous, people of color (BIPOC) in their writing—if they hold space for them at all.
 Denver Public Library’s Read.
 Awareness.
 Dialogue.
 Action.
 (R.A.D.A.) group provides lists of books for different ages and tips for continued discussion about systemic racism: use explicit and proactive language, talk about people with a multidimensional view, and ask open-ended questions with follow-ups.

 “The youth are our future and they need to know what’s going on,” says Vega.
 “This is history in the making … it’s part of [Aiden’s] future, so I thought it would be important for him to live it.”